Untitled 3rd book draft

 Maxine quickly came from the kitchen to greet her future husband.

-“Miles, honey, how was your day at work?” she asked with a loving smile.
+“Miles, honey, how was the rest of your day at work?” she asked with a loving smile.
 She tried to kiss him on the lips, but he looked down at the package in his hands.
-Maxine tried to ignore the fact that Miles internally obverted her kiss by smiling.
+Maxine tried to ignore the fact that Miles internally obverted her kiss again by smiling.

-“It was good,” he replied as he looked at package once more for clues about where it could have come from.
+“It was good,” he replied as he looked at the package once more for clues as to where it could have come from.

 “Okay,” he answered with very little interest with starting a conversation with her.
 “I found this package at the front door.
 Did you see anyone leave it?”

 “No,” replied Maxine looking at the package in his hand.